-On 1 July, we launched six research calls offering ‘seed funding’ opportunities to teams of UM researchers (call 2-6) and post-doctoral positions for a period of two years to talented internal and external early career researchers (call 1).
+We offer seed funding opportunities to teams of UM researchers.
+Check out call 2-5 for more information.
 UM researchers from the five participating faculties can apply: Faculty of Law (FL), Faculty of Arts and Social Sciences (FASoS), Faculty of Science and Engineering (FSE), School of Business and Economics (SBE) and Faculty of Health, Medicine and Life Sciences (FHML).

 - innovative and of high academic quality;

 - linked to at least one of the four main research themes defined;

 - include acquisition of external funding (i.e., “a fly-wheel effect”);

 - show a strong societal impact, outreach and/or citizen science component.

 The MWoE research agenda is structured around four main themes:

 Democracy, Politics, Security and Rule of Law

 Sixty years after its inception, the European Union is still grappling with the key issues of national sovereignty and democratic legitimacy.
 Who calls the shots and at what level of government?